nicusX/k8s-aws-application-tutorial/README.md

 # Deploying a Spring Boot application in Kubernetes, on AWS

-This tutorial will deploy a sample application in a Kubernetes cluster on AWS.
+This tutorial covers deploying a sample application in Kubernetes, on AWS.

 The application is simple, but have some different parts:
 - A Spring Boot application exposing a REST API, to scale on multiple nodes.
-The application comes from this post [Implementing HAL hypermedia REST API using Spring HATEOAS](https://opencredo.com/hal-hypermedia-api-spring-hateoas/).
+The application comes from an old post of mine [Implementing HAL hypermedia REST API using Spring HATEOAS](https://opencredo.com/hal-hypermedia-api-spring-hateoas/).
 - A data store, a standalone H2 server.
 - Application's environment-specific configuration and secrets injected using a K8s Secret
 - Persistent data stored on a separate EBS volume, so no data loss when the Pod restart.